phax/phase4-peppol-standalone/README.md

 The main configuration is done via the file `src/main/resources/application.properties`.
 You may need to rebuild the application to have an effect.

+The following configuration properties are contained by default:
+* **`peppol.stage`** - defines the stage of the Peppol Network that should be used.
+Allowed values are `test` (for the test/pilot Peppol Network) and `prod` (for the production Peppol Network).
+It defines e.g. the SML to be used and the CAs against which checks are performed
+* **`peppol.seatid`** - defines your Peppol Seat ID.
+It could be taken from your AP certificate as well, but this way it is a bit easier.

 ## Running